PHXA/Drive-overwrite-tool/README.md

 # Drive-overwrite-tool

-This Python file is simple tool to overwrite magnetic disk for HDD or SSD with Meaningless data.
+This Python file is simple tool to overwrite magnetic disk for HDD with Meaningless data.